waveform80/picraft/docs/recipes.rst

 have no material associated with them, in which case their material is listed as ``None`` (not the blank string).

-A materials map can also be a function.
+A materials map may also be a function.
 This will be called with the face being rendered and must return a :class:`~picraft.block.Block` instance or ``None`` (if you don't want that particular face to be rendered).
 This is useful for quickly previewing a shape without performing any material mapping; simply